openstack/ironic/doc/source/admin/retirement.rst

 When it is known that a node shall be retired, set the ``retired`` flag on the node with::

-  openstack baremetal node set --retired node-001
+  baremetal node set --retired node-001

 This can be done irrespective of the state the node is in, so in particular while the node is ``active``.